 Users who visited the app pages through deep links in Google Search were much more engaged than general app users, spending on average 20% more time per visit.
-User who find article through search usually spend 2.4 minutes per article vs. 1.1 minute for general app users.
+Users who find an article through search usually spend 2.4 minutes per article vs. 1.1 minutes for general app users.

 For VividSeats, traffic from app indexing grew by 919%, but web content still brought 99.8% of the total traffic from search to website.

 It all depends on your app and your users.
 Firebase listed case studies of different webshops and newspaper website that had great success with App Indexing.
 They re-engaged their users and boosted impressions as well as sales.
 Apps are very important in the lives of mobile consumers, but only one-quarter of installed apps are used daily while one quarter is left completely unused.

 There is no doubt app indexing plays an important role in app marketing and user acquisition.
 Here are some of the reasons to apply it for your app as well: